 DD-WRT vs Other Platfroms

-Tomato is an alternative Linux based firmware package for routers, most notably the Linksys WRT54G/GL/GS, Buffalo WHR-G54S/WHR-HP-G54 and other Broadcom-based routers.
-Like DD-WRT, it can be used to flash a compatible router, allowing it to be used as a VPN gateway, as well as providing similar functionality to a DD-WRT flashed router.
+Tomato is an alternative Linux-based firmware package for routers, most notably the Linksys WRT54G/GL/GS, Buffalo WHR-G54S/WHR-HP-G54 and other Broadcom-based routers.
+Like DD-WRT, it can be used to flash a compatible router, allowing it to be used as a VPN gateway and providing similar functionality to a DD-WRT flashed router.

-DD-WRT is compatible with more routers, and is generally reckoned more newbie friendly, but many people prefer Tomato’s interface and excellent real-time network monitoring capabilities.
+DD-WRT is compatible with more routers and is generally considered more newbie friendly.
+However, many people prefer Tomato’s interface and excellent real-time network monitoring capabilities.

-A DD-WRT router is a fantastic way to take control of your wireless network and give you business grade functionality for a fraction of the cost.
-Most importantly as far as we at BestVPN.com are concerned, is the fact that it is the easiest way to connect all the internet enabled devices in your home to your favourite VPN service, shielding your internet use from prying eyes and allowing you to spoof your location so you can access services normally denied you based on you geographic location.
+A DD-WRT router is a fantastic way to take control of your wireless network and give yourself business-grade functionality for a fraction of the cost.
+Most importantly, it’s the easiest way to connect all the internet-enabled devices in your home to your favourite VPN service, shielding your internet use from prying eyes and allowing you to spoof your location so you can access services normally denied you based on you geographic location.

 Did you like the article?
 Help spread the word and share!